Last Updated on December 13, 2022 by Prepbytes

 - Quick Sort requires a lot of access to different memory locations.
 To access ith index in a linked list, we have to travel each and every node from the head to ith node as we don’t have a continuous block of memory.
 Therefore, the overhead increases for quick sort.
 On the other hand, merge sort accesses data sequentially and the need for random access is low.

-This blog tried to discuss why Quick Sort preferred for Arrays and Merge Sort for Linked Lists.
+This blog tried to discuss the main reason behind why Quick Sort is preferred for Arrays and why merge sort is preferred for Linked List. we hope you will understand the reason in details.
 If you want read more about Linked List and want to solve more questions on linked list, which are curated by our expert mentors at PrepBytes, you can follow this link Linked List.